highbyte/dotnet-6502/src/apps/Avalonia/Highbyte.DotNet6502.App.Avalonia.Core/AVALONIA_TODO.md

+﻿Multiple GH pages at same time
+- Get error from one of them: Canceling since a higher priority waiting request for pages build and deployment @ gh-pages exists

-﻿Control C64 joystick with Controller
+Control C64 joystick with Controller
 - Is there built-in support in Avalonia for both desktop and browser?

 Audio: